Stronger, healthier communities

 Pledge 2

-By 2025, we will create 25% less food waste than we did 2018 and will continue to work towards 100% of surplus food going to those most in need.
+By the end of 2025, we will create 25% less food waste than we did 2018 and will continue to work towards 100% of surplus food going to those most in need.

 We want to cut production waste

 Reducing waste from our manufacturing sites is a key part of our food waste reduction plan and, in 2018 – our baseline year – food waste in our production sites represented about 0.3% of sales.
-Our target is to reduce that by 25% and during 2023, food waste from our manufacturing sites was less than 0.2% of our total sales, demonstrating that our colleagues are running a very tight ship.
-In 2023, food waste from our manufacturing sites was down 20% compared to 2022
+In 2024, we further reduced food waste at our manufacturing sites to 0.18% of total sales.
+This is more than one third less than in 2018, meaning we have exceeded our 25% target.

 Efficiency is our watchword, and we are always looking for ways to make things work better and create less waste, as we steadily increase production to meet customer demand.
 Sometimes this is about cementing good habits, and sometimes it is about changing how we do things.